Dragonslayer (1981 film): Conception

-According to Hal Barwood, he and Matthew Robbins got the inspiration for Dragonslayer from The Sorcerer's Apprentice sequence in Fantasia.
+According to Hal Barwood, Matthew Robbins and he got the inspiration for Dragonslayer from The Sorcerer's Apprentice sequence in Fantasia.
 They later came up with a story after researching St. George and the Dragon.
-Barwood and Robbins rejected the traditional conceptions of the medieval world in order to give the film more realism: "our film has no knights in shining armor, no pennants streaming in the breeze, no delicate ladies with diaphanous veils waving from turreted castles, no courtly love, no holy grail.
-Instead, they set out to create a very strange world with a lot of weird values and customs, steeped in superstition, where the clothes and manners of the people were rough, their homes and villages primitive and their countryside almost primeval, so that the idea of magic would be a natural part of their existence."
+Barwood and Robbins rejected the traditional conceptions of the medieval world to give the film more realism: "Our film has no knights in shining armor, no pennants streaming in the breeze, no delicate ladies with diaphanous veils waving from turreted castles, no courtly love, no holy grail.
+Instead, they set out to create a very strange world with a lot of weird values and customs, steeped in superstition, where the clothes and manners of the people were rough, their homes and villages primitive, and their countryside almost primeval, so that the idea of magic would be a natural part of their existence."
 For this reason, they chose to set the film after the end of Roman rule in Britain, prior to the arrival of Christianity.
-Barwood and Robins began to hastily work on the story outline on June 25, 1979 and completed in early August.
+Barwood and Robins began to hastily work on the story outline on June 25, 1979, and completed it in early August.
 They received numerous refusals from various film studios, due to their inexperience in budget negotiations.
-The screenplay was eventually accepted by Paramount Pictures and Walt Disney Productions, becoming the two studios' second joint effort after Popeye (1980).
+The screenplay was eventually accepted by Paramount Pictures and Walt Disney Pictures, becoming the two studios' second joint effort after Popeye (1980).

 Dragon

-Twenty-five percent of the film's budget went into the dragon's special effects.
+About 25% of the film's budget went into the dragon's special effects.
 Graphic artist David Bunnett was assigned to design the look, and was fed ideas on the movement mechanics, and then rendered the concepts on paper.
-It was decided early to emphasize flying, because the most important sequence is the final battle.
+They decided early to emphasize flying, because the most important sequence is the final battle.
 Bunnett gave it a degree of personality, deliberately trying to avoid the creature from Alien, which he believed was "too hideous to look at".

 After Bunnett handed his storyboard panels to the film crew, the dragon design used a wide variety of techniques.
 The final creature is a composite of several different models.
-Phil Tippett of ILM finalized the design, and sculpted a reference model which Danny Lee of Disney Studios closely followed in constructing the larger dragon props for close-up shots.
-Two months later, Lee's team finished a sixteen-foot head and neck assembly, a twenty-foot tail, thighs, legs, claws capable of grabbing a man, and a 30 ft wing section.
+Phil Tippett of ILM finalized the design, and sculpted a reference model, which Danny Lee of Disney Studios closely followed in constructing the larger dragon props for close-up shots.
+Two months later, Lee's team finished a 16-foot head and neck assembly, a 30-foot tail, thighs, legs, claws capable of grabbing a man, and a 30 ft wing section.
 The parts were flown to Pinewood Studios outside London in the cargo hold of a Boeing 747.

 Brian Johnson was hired to supervise the special effects, and began planning on- and off-set effects with various specialists.
 Dennis Muren, the effects cameraman, stated, "We knew the dragon had a lot more importance to this film than some of the incidental things that appeared in only a few shots in Star Wars or The Empire Strikes Back.
 The dragon had to be presented in a way that the audience would be absolutely stunned."